Buffalo DL Ed Oliver’s drunken driving, gun charges dropped

 The charges are dropped due to lack of evidence after blood test results showed no intoxication, said Kelly Blackburn, spokesman for the Montgomery County District Attorney’s Office.
 No further prosecution was expected, he said.

-A message to Gary Patterson, Oliver’s attorney, was not immediately returned Wednesday.
+“It begs the question as to why he was arrested in the first place,” he said in an email to The Associated Press

-But in a statement to the Houston television station KRIV, Patterson said the gun charge was automatically dismissed because it’s illegal to possess a pistol in a vehicle only if the person is intoxicated or if they get charged with another criminal act.
+As for the gun charge, Patterson said in a statement to the Houston television station KRIV that it was automatically dismissed because it’s illegal to possess a pistol in a vehicle only if the person is intoxicated or if they get charged with another criminal act.

 “So when the DWI (driving-while-intoxicated charge) is dismissed, it’s not illegal to have a pistol with you,” Patterson said.